sisinflab-swot/cowl/docs/about/index.rst

 ========

 Cowl is a complete implementation of the `OWL 2 specification`_.
-As of right now it allows you to parse OWL 2 ontologies and query them for axioms and other constructs.
+As of right now it allows you to read OWL 2 ontologies and query them for axioms and other constructs.

 Limitations
 ===========

-While Cowl's architecture allows for multiple parsers, the library currently only provides a **functional syntax** built-in parser.
+While Cowl's architecture allows for multiple readers, the library currently only provides a **functional syntax** built-in reader.
 Furthermore, it does not yet provide ontology editing and serialization capabilities.
 We plan to address these shortcomings soon.

 Finally, it is important to note that the library is in **early development**, as denoted by